Position Flips & Reversals

 - Restricted follower → closes to flat, does not open the new side, ends flat.

-Reversing on the samecontract — long MNQ to short MNQ — is a normal flip and is handled exactly as described above.
-MimikTrader’s built-in hedging prevention does not block or cap a same-instrument reversal.
+Reversing on the same contract — long MNQ to short MNQ — is a normal flip and is handled exactly as described above.
+There is no setting that blocks a same-symbol flip: the follower always follows the leader through flat.

 Quick Summary